Google Cloud Load Balancers

 Google pushed load balancing out to the edge network on front-end servers, as opposed to using the traditional DNS-based approach.
 Thus, global load-balancing capacity can be behind a single Anycast virtual IPv4 or IPv6 address.
 This means you can deploy capacity in multiple regions without having to modify the DNS entries or add a new load balancer IP address for new regions.

-Combining with Gloo Edge
+Combining with Gloo Gateway

 Standard load balancers still route the traffic to machine instances where iptables are used to route traffic to individual pods running on these machines.
 This introduces at least one additional network hop thereby introducing latency in the packet’s journey from load balancer to the pod.